hmcts/cmc-ccd-domain/definition/README.md

 # CMC CCD Definitions

-## Runtime Defintions
+## Runtime Definitions

 The JSON will contain templated values like `CCD_DEF_BASE_URL`.
 An example is for callback URLs - these will be different per environment.
 It means the actual Excel definition file will be created at runtime and make use of definition processor templating feature: https://github.com/hmcts/ccd-definition-processor#variable-substitution.
 The build process contains a test phase to test if the Excel generation task is successful so we should always have a usable image.

 # Release Process

 Currently the release process is two phases.
 Automated definition generation in a Docker image and then the release.
 Releasing to PROD is a manual process that requires a Jira ticket to be raised with CCD team.
 Generation happens with a PR here, then approval and merge to master, this creates a new `hmctspublic.azurecr.io/cmc/ccd-definition-importer` Docker image.
-This image has JSON definition data baked in and will be responsible for loading defintions into AKS and local development environments.
+This image has JSON definition data baked in and will be responsible for loading definitions into AKS and local development environments.

 ## Step by Step Release: